 5:45 - 6:15 p.m.
 Ceremony

-This is the time block that varies most for weddings.
+This is the time block that varies the most for weddings, notes Brand.
 The time really depends on the type of ceremony you're having.
-Typically, non-religious ceremonies last around 20 minutes, while religious based ceremonies last up to an hour.
+Typically, non-religious ceremonies last around 20 minutes, while religious-based ceremonies can last up to an hour.

 6:15 - 7:15 p.m.
 Cocktail Hour

-Sunset photos are an opportunity you don't want to miss out on.
-Set aside time in your wedding itinerary to take more bride and groom portraits during the sunset.
+Set aside time in your wedding itinerary to take additional portraits together during the 30 (or so) minutes leading up to sunset, which offers opportunities for some incredible natural lighting.
 "Timeanddate.com will give you the exact sunset time on your date and location to the minute.
 I find it is almost always completely accurate," says Brand.

 7:30 p.m.
 Grand Entrance and First Dance